TUW-GEO/Equi7Grid/README.md

 uv add equi7grid[warp]
 ```

-To include the support for exporting grid definitions (which may be used-defined), use the `export` extension:
+To include the support for exporting grid definitions (which may be user-defined), use the `export` extension:

 ```bash
 pip install equi7grid[export]